-As a company, those of us at Zing who code were hoping to educate mid-tier management and small business owners as to the languages and technologies available to them.
+Those of us at Zing who code were hoping to educate mid-tier management and small business owners as to the languages and technologies available to them.
 As we go along I will endeavor to translate into layman’s terms, the technical jargon-like nature of the subject of programming languages.
-It is my personal hope that by doing this, it will lead to a new kind of open source learning (like that which I have been fortunate enough to benefit from) that is available to anyone with the will to seek it out.
+It is my personal hope that it will lead to a new kind of open source learning (like I admittedly have been fortunate enough to benefit from) which is available to anyone with the will to seek it out.

 Welcome to The World Wide Web

 Let’s start with the basics of how the internet works.
 When someone goes on the internet, they generally use a web browser on a computer, smartphone, or tablet that needs to have access to the internet.
 Once a connection to the internet or world wide web is established, that device needs a way to communicate with the other devices or “clients” as well as the many web servers, databases, etc… These clients and servers are interconnected using TCP/IP, or the Transmission Control Protocol/Internet Protocol.
 Think of the servers and clients as islands, and TCP/IP as the bridges that stretch out between them and connect them all together.

 For a device to “speak” with other devices or servers, it does so using a specific format called HTTP or (Hyper Text Transfer Protocol).
 Think of HTTP as the vehicles zinging back and forth between the cities & towns from the previous example.

 Whether someone Is typing out the URL (Uniform Resource Locator) in an address bar or typing what they are looking for in a search bar, they are using the web browser to send out a request over the internet for a web resource using this HTTP format.
 At this point, the server that hosts the database will respond by locating the file on its hard drive, and sending it as requested.
 Their web browser then renders and displays the content for viewing or interaction with on the device being used.